Mohammadjamiu/tahugo_updated/content/electronics/how-to-fix-serial-port-unavailable-with-arduino.md

 ---
-title: How to fix “Serial port unavailable” with Arduino
+title: How to fix “Serial port unavailable” (Arduino)?
 slug: how to fix serial port unavailable with arduino
 postdate: December 17, 2023
 keywords: